 Here are instructions on how to replace the CMOS battery on a desktop.
 Follow the step-by-step instructions below.

-• Press and hold the power button for a few minutes to drain any extra charge on your motherboard’s capacitors.
+- Press and hold the power button for a few minutes to drain any extra charge from your motherboard’s capacitors.

-• Use a screwdriver to get under the hood and disconnect the battery to continue on a laptop.
+- Use a screwdriver to get under the hood and disconnect the battery to continue with a laptop.

 Replacing or just removing and reinserting the CMOS battery comes in handy even when you are facing system failure to boost past the BIOS or debug LED lights on the motherboard as they continue to flash after pressing the power button on your PC.